 La Trobe University Student Accommodation, 2020

-Offering diversity of accommodation choice, this 624-bed student living development is the largest mass timber project in Australia by volume, utilising 4500 cubic metres of Cross Laminated and GluLam timber.
+Offering diversity of accommodation choice, this 624-bed student living development is one of the largest mass timber project in Australia by volume, utilising 4500 cubic metres of Cross Laminated and GluLam timber.
 It also forms part of La Trobe’s ambitious plan to transform its Bundoora campus into a University City of the Future.

 The design aims to foster residential life and campus communities by reducing a large-scale development into finer grain experiences and a warm and people-centric solution.
 All floors are connected by a dramatic vertical street where circulation and socialising all interact in a wonderfully chaotic and unplanned way.